 Ardscoil na Tríonóide advocates, and will develop, a strong sense of social justice.
 It is intended that the experience of education in this school will be happy and creative with every participant fulfilling their own potential in a safe and caring environment.

 At Ardscoil na Tríonóide we recognise that Parents are the primary educators of their children.
-In R.E. we encourage parents to take responsibility for the Faith Formation of their children and support the Religious Education policy of the school.
+In Religious Education we encourage parents to take responsibility for the Faith Formation of their children and support the Religious Education policy of the school.

 Faith Formation is the responsibility of the whole school community and not just the Religious Education Teacher.
 We provide a Catholic education in accordance with our ethos enhancing the spiritual, moral and social development of our students.
 Teaching and learning takes place in an atmosphere of mutual respect which seeks to value the young person at every level.